Do I need a Run & Cycle Stats watchOS app or carry my phone when working out to use the app?

 Here are the steps to set it up and what it does with the data you provide:

-- You tell Run Stats when you started using your shoes.
+- Enter when you started using your shoes.

-- You specify what percentage of your runs you do in your primary shoes.
+- Specify what percentage of your runs you do in your primary shoes.

-- You specify how long you want to use your shoes for.
-(The common recommended distance before replacing your shoes is about 400 miles.)
+- Enter how long you want to use your shoes for.
+(The commonly recommended distance before replacing running shoes is about 400 miles.)

-- With this information provided, Run Stats will keep track of your runs since you started using your primary shoes and calculate where you are in the expected life span of the shoes!
+- With this information provided, the app will keep track of your runs since you started using your primary shoes and calculate where you are in the expected life span of the shoes!